If an answer to your question is not provided here, contact The HUB.

 ‘Charges and Credits Due in the Future’ provides students with a list of expenses that are expected to be applied to their student account.

-Why does my E-Bill not match my student account balance?
+Why does my invoice not match my student account balance?

-I am the bill payer, but I do not receive E-Bills.
+I am the bill payer, but I do not receive an invoice.
 What do I do?